puma314/batch-ecdsa/README.md

 # batch-ecdsa

-Implementation of batch ECDSA verification in circom.
+Implementation of batch ECDSA verification in circom. **Warning** this code is highly experimental and unaudited.
+Please use at your own risk.

 ## Project overview